 Coalition for the People’s Agenda: We have been a “servant of the common good” with Rev. Joseph E. Lowery’s groundbreaking coalition since early the 2000s.
 This group of civil rights leaders and activists conducts collaborative civic engagement, action, and stewardship along four front-lines: economic, criminal justice, environment, and health.

 Georgia Water Coalition (GWC): We serve on the legislative committee and the coal ash groundwater team and we will continue supporting GWC on Capitol Conservation Day.
 We support the coalitions groundwater protection efforts in general by educating members about radiological contamination; we continue building partnerships with organizations in our targeted geographies; and we support GWC’s inclusivity efforts.

 NPU-V Community Coalition: We served as members of the Turner Field Community Benefits Coalition from 2014-2017 and are involved with this new iteration of the community coming together to demand justice and community-managed resource allocation.

-Partnership for Southern Equity’s Just Energy Circle (JEC): We participate in the JEC serving on the executive committee and the co-chairing the policy committee, supporting the biannual Just Energy Summits, spearheading the nuclear track regarding the industry’s environmental pollutants, and devising, researching, and getting support for the 2018 JEC energy equity jobs policy initiative.
+Partnership for Southern Equity’s Just Energy Circle (JEC): We participate in the JEC serving on the executive committee and the co-chairing, the policy committee, supporting the biannual Just Energy Summits, spearheading the nuclear track regarding the industry’s environmental pollutants, researching, and getting support for the JEC energy equity jobs policy initiative.

 ProGeorgia: We serve on the board of directors as well as four working groups with ProGeorgia.
 We will continue supporting ProGeorgia and maximizing use of the VAN and other resources regarding voter engagement in targeted areas.